OpenEvalProject/evals/manuscripts/elife-35449/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/35449/elife-35449-fig7-v1.jpg)

-**Figure 7.:** eled functionally antagonizes nanos.(A) WISH images showing the expression of eled, nanos-1, and nanos-2 in male juveniles after RNAi. +: higher nanos-2 expression compared to the control; -: regressed testes; asterisks: RNAi depletion of the target transcripts.
+**Figure 7.:** (A) WISH images showing the expression of eled, nanos-1, and nanos-2 in male juveniles after RNAi. +: higher nanos-2 expression compared to the control; -: regressed testes; asterisks: RNAi depletion of the target transcripts.
 (B) Confocal sections of DAPI-stained testes in RNAi worms.
 Nuclear morphologies are consistent with (1) undifferentiated spermatogonium, (2) spermatocyte; (3) round spermatid, (4) elongating spermatid, and (5) sperm.
 In nanos-1 or nanos-2 (RNAi) animals, all testis lobes regressed; whereas in eled (RNAi) animals, worms with more than two testis lobes with accumulation of sperm were counted as manifesting the phenotype (schistosomes normally possess 6–8 testis lobes).
 N: number of worms analyzed in one biological replicate; penetrance was consistent between 4 biological replicates.

 ## Discussion